irfansofyana/data-eng-zoomcamp-playground/README.md

 # README

-This repo contains store notes, codes, and anything related to data-engineering zoomcamp based on my personal learning.
+This repo store notes, codes, and anything related to data-engineering zoomcamp based on my personal learning.